 “We have been examining the backup logs.”
 Tinée sat on a chair.
-“The backup system is quite old and it has been upgraded several times during its life.
+The color of her overall matched that of her head’s pinkish feathers.
+She crossed her arms.
+“The backup system is quite old, and it has been upgraded several times during its life.
 Ailette has found that one of the redundant batteries was marked as to be replaced, but it had never been.
 We don’t know why.
 That, in turn, might explain why the station did not seal the air leak.
 Morning, Elgon.”

 Elgon had entered the control room.
 Iset, Attica and Ailette turned around and nodded at him.

 “Morning.
 I've been reading through the technician guy's blog, the one in charge of replacing it.”
-Elgon joined the conversation to answer Tinée's doubts.
+Elgon joined the conversation to answer Tinée's doubts, his deep blue eyes looking at her’s.
 “Apparently, they were quite busy retrofitting the station and the mass driver and running the security tests.
 According to his check list, the battery replacement was going to be done soon, maybe the day of the accident.
 If an accident it was.”

 “What about the ships?”
 Isère was the first to break the silence.
 She looked calm, as usual.

 “The Losnay needs to be towed to Mars for repairs.
-You have seen how damaged it is.
+You have seen how damaged she is.
 Ilargy will do that...”